AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 > [ ] Guided Channel Setup used for new implementations, or configuration manually aligned to the documented steps.

 ## Adobe Journey Optimizer Channel Configuration

 ### In-App, Push, and WhatsApp

-Configure your **mobile channels** using the guided channel setuo functionality.
+Configure your **mobile channels** using the guided channel setup functionality.
 Understand how to configure the **WhatsApp channel**:

 <!-- CARDS
 * https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/web-and-mobile-channels/guided-channel-setup